What is a tracker mortgage?

 Is a tracker mortgage right for you?

+Whether a tracker mortgage is right for you will depend on your individual circumstances and how long you want to be tied into a particular deal.
 The best tracker mortgages aren’t necessarily always the ones which are closest to the Bank of England Base Rate.
 As well as looking at the headline rate, you should always factor in other costs too, such as mortgage arrangement fees, as these can bump up the cost of any deal.
+Contact L&C today for fee free advice or visit our dedicated tracker mortgage page to find out more.